samueltobler/mcc/README.md

 To cite the **`mcc`**-package in publications, please use:

 **Tobler, S. & Kapur, M. (2023).
 Metacognitive calibration: a methodological expansion and empirical application.
 [Accepted for publication in the Proceedings of the 17th International Conference of the Learning Sciences (ICLS 2023).
-Montréal, Canada.]**
+Montréal, Canada.]. https://doi.org/10.3929/ethz-b-000600979**